Prometheusx-git/plugin.video.unofficial9anime/README.md

+This is a fork of the UP9anime addon created from dat1guy.

 # UP9anime, aka The Unofficial Plugin for 9anime
 An unofficial 9anime client for Kodi version 16 and up, designed for the Fire Stick, Fire TV, and Windows.